JacobLinCool/Clubhouse-Avatar-Pro/README.md

 And also, any good PR is welcome, just feel free to request a new one.

 ## Share
-If you like this app, sharing it to your friends is a good idea.
+If you like this app, sharing it with your friends is a good idea.